chasediaz6/xSLG-Quantifying-Batted-Ball-Quality-and-Predicting-Future-Slugging/README.md

 **2. Incorporate the xSLG metric and other significant features into a "stacked" model to predict future SLG**
 - Train a linear regression model to predict a player's second half (2H) SLG using xSLG and other significant features as inputs.

+## Results

+The stacked linear model achieved the following results:
+- 68% accuracy in predicting whether a player's SLG would increase or decrease in the 2nd half
+- ~19% less RMSE than baseline
+- 37.7% of player seaons had less than .05 error

 ## Files

 This repository contains the following files and folders, organized as follows: